Phala-Network/phat-dashboard/phat/contracts/action_offchain_rollup/README.md

     cargo test -- --ignored
     ```

-Note that after running `deploy-test.ts`, it will push only one oracle reqeust to the rollup queue.
+Note that after running `deploy-test.ts`, it will push only one oracle request to the rollup queue.
 After a successful `answer_price_request` test run, the queue will become empty.
 To push a new
 request, run: